ltrudu/DeviceIdentifiersWrapper/README.md

 # DeviceIdentifiersWrapper

-## Easy access to Serial Number, IMEI and Bluetooth Mac Address
+## Easy access to Serial Number, IMEI and Bluetooth Mac Address and more !!!

 Forget about StageNow, EMDK, certificates, application signature... complexity....

-Just get the Serial Number, the IMEI number or the Bluetooth Mac Address of your Zebra device in one method call (see at the end of this document).
+Just get the Serial Number, the IMEI number, the Bluetooth Mac Address (and more, see below) of your Zebra device in one method call (see at the end of this document).

 Have fun with Zebra's devices :)